About the department

 Dr Adrian Spencer, Head of Department

-The School of AACME, (Aeronautical, Automotive, Chemical and Materials Engineering), is committed to gender equality and aims to work to overcome the barriers to progression for all academic staff.
+The School of AACME, (Aeronautical, Automotive, Chemical and Materials Engineering), is committed to gender equality and aims to work to overcome the barriers to progression for all staff.